 Feature description: Allows calls to be redirected to other predetermined lines when the line called is busy.
 Hunting allows a number of lines to be grouped into a "pool", so that incoming calls are directed to whichever of these lines is available.
-Supported by PortaSwitch via the follow-me feature.
+Supported by PortaSwitch; huntgroups are defined on the Huntgroups tab in the customer information screen.